 So, we have come to the first, and maybe most important part of the conjugation of German verbs: the conjugation of weak verbs in “Präsens” (present tense).
 Its importance comes from the fact that it is completely regular and covering most of German verbs.
-So, once you are into this easy conjugation, you already master a great of German verb conjugation.
+So, once you are good at this easy conjugation, you already master a great of German verb conjugation.

 So, I already explained to you the importance of learning this conjugation very well, as it occurs quite often.
 It wasn’t that difficult until now, right?
 So, let’s go to our next tense, the “Präteritum”.

 Well, in the “Präteritum” (past tense), conjugation of weak German verbs is actually quite similar to the conjugation of verbs in present tense.
 Please, note that the past tense forms are also quite important as they are normally used in written texts.